libconfuse/libconfuse/README.md

-libConfuse is a configuration file parser library, licensed under the terms of the [ISC license][1], written in C.  It supports sections and (lists of) values (strings, integers, floats, booleans, and sections), as well as some other features such as single/double-quoted strings, environment variable expansion, functions and nested include statements.
+libConfuse is a configuration file parser library, licensed under the terms of the [ISC license][1], written in C.  It supports sections and (lists of) values, as well as other features such as single/double quoted strings, environment variable expansion, functions and nested include statements.
+Values can be strings, integers, floats, booleans, and sections.

 The goal is not to be _the_ configuration file parser library with a gazillion of features.
 Instead, it aims to be easy to use and quick to integrate with your code.

 The library is available pre-built in many Linux and UNIX distributions.
-See the following pages for information on how to download and build it
-yourself:
+The latest source release is available from the releases pages, build instructions below.
+Please ensure you download a *versioned* archive:

 <https://github.com/martinh/libconfuse/releases/>